|Table of Contents|

 As every devoted dog owner and professional groomer knows, your pets are more than animals to you — they’re family.
 That’s exactly why you want to prepare for any emergency situations that could arise.
 What if you’re walking your dog and another animal attacks?
 How do you respond if a pet you’re grooming swallows a cleaning tool and starts choking?
-What supplies should you keep in a dog first-aid kit, and why?
+What puppy first-aid supplies should you keep in a dog first-aid kit, and why?
 Knowing the answers to these questions can give you peace of mind that you’re prepared for the unexpected.
 They may also help you save an animal’s life when disaster strikes.

-Because you never know when an accident can occur, always be prepared with proper supplies.
+Because you never know when an accident can occur, always be prepared with proper first aid for dog supplies.
 Keep a first-aid kit in your car and another in your home or dog business.
 In it, include supplies such as bandages, non-adhesive dressings, surgical tape, gauze, blunt-ended scissors and a thick, absorbent towel such as The Absorber®.
 Alternatively, you may want to purchase a dog first-aid kit online, supplementing it with anything it lacks.

 As soon as you realize your pet has been harmed in any way, your first priority needs to be getting it away from danger.
 Find someone to help you, if needed, and move your pet to a stable location.
 You may want to create an impromptu stretcher with a large piece of wood covered by a towel or blanket.

-- Keep your dog still.
 In the event of injury, keep your pet from moving as much as possible.
 This is because movement could make broken bones worse.
 Once you’ve put your dog in a secure location, keep it warm and still.

-- Apply pressure to bleeding wounds.
 If your animal is bleeding, apply pressure to the wound to slow blood loss.

 In cases where your pet is choking, try to dislodge whatever is in its throat with your finger.
 If that won’t work, try rapping on your dog’s back in a sort of modified Heimlich maneuver.

-- Use CPR if pet isn’t breathing.
 Because the best way to help a dog that isn’t breathing is through pet CPR, it’s a good idea to take canine first-aid classes now, long before your pet is injured.
 It’s crucial to know what you’re doing so you don’t unintentionally harm the animal while trying to help.

-- Call the vet.
 Call your veterinarian or the veterinarian hospital to relay what’s happened to your pet and know what to do next — whether or not that means going to the hospital.